webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - the use of specific controls that act in concert with or in addition to the organization’s other access control mechanisms to protect certain types of assets, usually at the file level.
 - **Label-based discovery**
   - labels **created** by the **data owner** greatly aid any **discovery**.
+  - helps determine what data is. easier to sort and group.
 - **Masking**
   - **hiding the data** with useless characters.
 - **Metadata-based discovery**